mstksg/inCode/copy/entries/duet.md

 #### Interpreting Mem

-With these tools to make life simpler, we can write an interpreter for our `Mem` commands:
+With these tools to make life easier, we can write an interpreter for our `Mem`
+commands:

 ```haskell
 !!!duet/Duet.hs "interpMem"
 ```

+Nothing too surprising here -- we just interpret every primitive in our monadic context.

 We use `MonadFail` to explicitly state that we rely on a failed pattern match for control flow.  `P.moveN :: Int -> P.PointedList a -> Maybe (P.PointedList